somnambulist-tech/read-models/docs/upgrading_1.X_to_2.0.md

 ```

 Now to cast this, a custom caster is needed that will set the "contact" attribute to the contact
 instance.
 The caster can then decide to remove the attributes or not.
-See the [embeddables](./embeddables.md)
+See the [casting](casting.md)
 documentation for more details and an example.

 For v2 each of the embeds will need converting to a caster.
 A side effect is that duplicate
 code will now be re-usable.
 Several built-in casters are available including a `DoctrineTypeCaster`.

 __Note:__ by default *no* casters are registered with the `Manager`.

+### EventSubscriber namespace

+`EventSubscriber` has been renamed to `EventSubscribers`.
+Any reference will need changing.